 |Credits: 6||Type of subject: Basic||Year: 1||Period: 1º S|

-|URTASUN ALONSO, AINHOA (Resp)|
+|URTASUN ALONSO, AINHOA (Resp)||GARCES GALDEANO, LUCIA|

-Organization and Human Resources.
+Management/Organization and Human Resources.

 CG01.
 Analysis and synthesis skills

 CG08.
-Team work skills
+Decision making skills

 CG12.
 Social skills

 CG15.
-Ethic behavior in the job
+Ethical behavior in the job

 CG16.
-Working in stressful environments
+Ability to work in stressful environments

 CE04.
 Apply professional criteria and technical tools to solve business problems